JasselD/JasselNotes/DSA revision/Binary Tree.md

-- A tree is called as Binary Tree, if each node has
+- A tree is called as Binary Tree, if each node has zero, one or two children
+- TreeNode
+	- left
+	- data
+	- right